USS Independence (CV-62): Design and construction

 The s were designed in the early 1950s as a smaller version of the cancelled United States-class "supercarriers".
 Unlike the United States class, they were to operate in both the nuclear strike and conventional roles, and were therefore intended to carry a mixed fleet of fighters, light attack and heavy attack aircraft, all of which were to be jets.
 The carriers were designed around the large new Douglas A3D Skywarrior bomber, with four deck-edge aircraft elevators large enough to handle the new bomber.
 As jet aircraft needed much more fuel than piston-engined aircraft, the Forrestal class had a much greater aviation fuel capacity than existing carriers, with 750000 usgal of Avgas and 789000 usgal of jet fuel, more than double that carried in the s.

 Independence was built with an angled flight deck with four C-7 steam catapults, two on the bow and two on the angled deck.
 She was fitted with AN/SPS-37 long-range search radar and AN/SPS-8B height finding radar.
 Defensive armament consisted of eight 5"/54 caliber Mark 42 guns mounted on sponsons jutting out from the sides of the ship so they did not interfere with the flight deck.
 The initial air wing of the Forrestal-class carriers was about 90 aircraft, although this varied with the composition of the airwing.

 The contract to build Independence, the fourth Forrestal-class carrier was awarded to the Brooklyn Navy Yard on 2 July 1954, with the ship being laid down on 1 July 1955.
+Independence was constructed in Drydock 6 at the New York Naval Shipyard in Brooklyn, New York.
+During early construction, the ship was positioned with her stern at the head of the drydock to facilitate delivery of materials via a truck ramp leading from the head of the dock to the hangar deck at the stern.
+The island and associated sponson were deliberately not installed during this phase in order to avoid obstructing the yard's large traveling crane.

+In August 1957, while approximately 65 percent complete, Independence was transferred from Drydock 6 to Drydock 5 within the shipyard to allow completion of flight deck work using facilities available at that location.
+Contemporary accounts described the transfer as an "extraordinarily complex job" that was accomplished smoothly and efficiently.
 She was launched on 6 June 1958 by the wife of Thomas S. Gates, the Secretary of the Navy, and commissioned on 10 January 1959.